ainsleyclark/snippets/serve-webp-conditionally/README.md

   "1"     "";
 ```

-2. Ensure that the default nginx config file is include the webp.conf you have just created. ```nano /etc/nginx/nginx.conf```.
+- Ensure that the default nginx config file is including the webp.conf you have just created. ```nano /etc/nginx/nginx.conf```.
 Under the http directive there should be something similar too ```include /etc/nginx/conf.d/*.conf;```

-3. Add the following to your config file under sites-available.
+- Add the following to your config file under sites-available.

 ```
 location ~* \.(?:jpg|jpeg|gif|png|ico|cur|webp|jxr)$ {